4sploit/4sploit.github.io/_posts/2020-05-19-sectalks-brisbane-ctf-cracknet-crackme-challenge.md

 We launch the application using dnspy as follows:
 ![]({{ "/assets/img/posts/sectalks-brisbane-ctf-cracknet-crackme-challenge/2.PNG" | relative_url }})

-Next, we select Program Class in ctf.sectalks_bne.crackme assembly as follows:
+Next, we select Program Class in ctf.sectalks_bne.crackme namespace as follows:
 ![]({{ "/assets/img/posts/sectalks-brisbane-ctf-cracknet-crackme-challenge/3.PNG" | relative_url }})

 In C# (as the case with other programming languages), the starting function is called Main,